mephistolist/pfpb/README.md

 ```
 $ pfpb
-Error: This program must be run as root.
+This program must be run as root.
 ```

 Some may ask, what purpose does this software serve?
 Have not VPNs eliminated the need for peer blocking software?
 Is it not true most of them no longer work?
 The lists used by this software are taken from https://www.iblocklist.com/lists.
 If you view the different paid vs free lists, you will probably see why a paid subscription is much better at protecting privacy.
 So if you want better privacy it will cost just a few dollars a year.
 It has also been shown time and time ago that VPN providers who claim to not keep logs are often not telling the truth.
 Even if it is true, this does not stop forensics done on memory.
-So you may use this software with a VPN to gain even more privacy.
+So you may use this software with a VPN to gain even more privacy as an extra layer of protection.

 There are also the lists from https://www.iblocklist.com/lists?category=country, which can allow one to block an entire country.
 While this is usually a horrible to do in Linux, the pf firewall can handle 50,000 ips the same way it handles 5.
 This software will also convert ip ranges to cidr subnet notation, making the job even easier.

 This software comes only with the free lists from iblocklist.com.
 If you wish to add more you may edit /var/pfpb/config.txt.
 You will find entries inside it like this: